LesFruitsDefendus/guides/docs/source/pre-pick-guide/planning-a-harvest.md

 If you need a username or password, contact your fruit buddy or someone from the collective's core ( at info@lesfruitsdefendus.org ) to have one created for you.

-## Choose the trees you want to pick.
+## Choose the trees you want to pick

-- 1) Log in by clicking the "Login" button in the top right-hand corner of the screen.
+1) Log in by clicking the "Login" button in the top right-hand corner of the screen.
 Enter your login credentials when prompted to do so **(Fig.3)**.
 **Fig.3** (TODO : ADD SCREENSHOT)

-- 2) Once you have accessed the main page of Saskatoon (the "Dashboard"), select the "Harvests" tab on the left-hand side of the page **(Fig.4)**.
+2) Once you have accessed the main page of Saskatoon (the "Dashboard"), select the "Harvests" tab on the left-hand side of the page **(Fig.4)**.
 This is where you will find a list of harvests that are available to pick-leaders at that particular moment in time.
 **Fig.4** (TODO : ADD SCREENSHOT)

-- 3) Explore all the possible trees and vines.
+3) Explore all the possible trees and vines.
 Those that have no pick-leader assigned and are "orphans" **(Fig.5)** are yours for the taking!
 Be sure to note the tree's location (neighbourhood) and its scheduled date **(Fig 6)**, which corresponds to its approximate date of fruit maturity. **Important note: You must contact the tree owner several weeks before the approximate default date.
 This way, we do not miss the actual due date. **
  **Fig.5** (TODO : ADD SCREENSHOT)
  **Fig.6** (TODO : ADD SCREENSHOT)

-- 4) To learn more about a tree or vine, click on the name of its owner (**Fig.7, item 1 **).
+4) To learn more about a tree or vine, click on the name of its owner (**Fig.7, item 1 **).
 This will bring you to what we call the "Property Page" (for an example, see **Fig.15**).
 Here, you will find information about the owner, including contact info. and language preference, and about the property, including important physical attributes and equipment available on- site.
 Additional information about the harvest itself can be found by clicking on the Harvest ID button further to the left (**Fig.7, item #2**).
 This will bring you to what we call the "Harvest Page" (for an example, see **Fig.8**).
 **Fig.7** (TODO : ADD SCREENSHOT)

-- 5) If, after having done your research, you decide you want to lead a pick at that tree or vine, "adopt" it by clicking the harvest ID number (**Fig.7, item 2**) and then clicking the "adopt" button (**Fig.8**).
+5) If, after having done your research, you decide you want to lead a pick at that tree or vine, "adopt" it by clicking the harvest ID number (**Fig.7, item 2**) and then clicking the "adopt" button (**Fig.8**).
 **Fig.8** (TODO : ADD SCREENSHOT)

 Congratulations!
 You just adopted a tree or vine to save its fruit!